the-other-mariana/the-other-mariana.github.io/index.md

 layout: home
 ---

-Hello, this is a blog mainatained by Mariana Ávalos Arce.
+Hello, this is a blog maintained by Mariana Ávalos Arce.
 For contact info, click on [About](https://the-other-mariana.github.io/about/).

 ## Blog Posts